khuang/ee109/final_report.md

 ### Performance
 After optimization, we classified 15 test points in 44944 cycles, with a classification accuracy of 93.33%.

 With a 100 MHz clock rate, our design could classify 15 points in 449 us.
+The estimate for power consumption from synthesis was 2.808 Watts.

-The optimized software implementation could classify 15 points in, on average, about 1604 us while running on an Intel Xeon processor.
-Thus, we ultimately achieved a 72% improvement over the software implementation.
+The optimized software implementation could classify 15 points in, on average, about 1604 us while running on one core of an Intel Xeon processor.
+It also consumed 9.608 mJ of energy on average, reulting in a power consumption of 5.99 Watts.
+Increasing parallelization in scikit-learn ended up slowing the classifier down significantly, as the synchronization overhead dominated the runtime for this small dataset; the parallel CPU runtime was 0.109 seconds.

+Thus, we ultimately achieved a 72% runtime improvement over the best software implementation, and an 87% improvement in performance-per-watt.

 Our resource utilization was:
 ```bash